ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-appmod.md

 The reference architecture has the following key components:
 - **On-premises virtualization** – On-premises virtualization is a VMware cluster that currently hosts the Acme Skateboards VMs.
 These VMs are currently hosting the applications to be modernized.
 This cluster is required to meet the prerequisites of the [VMware HCX on {{site.data.keyword.cloud_notm}} solution architecture](/docs/services/vmwaresolutions?topic=vmware-solutions-hcx-archi-intro#hcx-archi-intro) architecture so that it can run HCX.

-HCX extends the on-premises networks into the {{site.data.keyword.cloud_notm}} allowing customers to migrate VMs into the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance that runs on {{site.data.keyword.cloud_notm}}, and back if required.
+HCX extends the on-premises networks into the {{site.data.keyword.cloud_notm}} allowing customers to migrate VMs into the VMware vCenter Server instance that runs on {{site.data.keyword.cloud_notm}}, and back if required.
 - **{{site.data.keyword.cloud_notm}} for VMware Solutions** – The vCenter Server instance provides the fundamental VMware building blocks, such as vSphere, vCenter Server, NSX-V, and storage options that include vSAN or {{site.data.keyword.cloud_notm}} Endurance storage, needed to automatically deploy a VMware Software Defined Data Center (SDDC) solution.
 The VMware cluster is the target for the migrated VMs and some of the modernized applications in containers hosted in {{site.data.keyword.icpfull_notm}}.
 The key components in vCenter Server are as follows:
   - **NSX-V** - NSX-V provides the network virtualization layer in vCenter Server that provides a network overlay for Acme Skateboards VMs.
 NSX-V enables BYOIP and isolates the workload networks from the {{site.data.keyword.cloud_notm}} networks.
 NSX-V is programmed by HCX to create the networks that Acme Skateboards extend from on-premises.
   - **NSX-T** - NSX-T provides a common set of tools for network and security management across both containers and VMs.
 NSX-T is fully compatible with Kubernetes Container Networking Interface (CNI) and integrates with CNI to provide container networking.
 NSX-T provides the overlay network that the modernized applications use and is replacing Calico, which is used natively by {{site.data.keyword.icpfull_notm}} and {{site.data.keyword.containerlong_notm}}.